LEUVEN PRIDE HUB

 - And most importantly: what actually works in dealing with it?

 Online hate against LGBTQI people is not an abstract problem.
-In Leuven too, we see how hateful reactions on social media—such as responses to posts about Leuven Pride—can quickly escalate and contribute to a sense of insecurity.
+Across Flanders, we see how hateful reactions on social media—such as responses to posts about Leuven Pride—can quickly escalate and contribute to a sense of insecurity.

 During this public debate evening, experts, media professionals, and students will share their insights on online hate speech and digital safety.
 Come listen, join the conversation, and think along about how we can make online spaces safer.